 - Suicide as freedom, narrative and newspaper selections, 19th-20th c.
 (PDF)

+• Suicide as freedom.
 How many slaves chose death rather than continue life enslaved?
-"In the United States today," writes Dr. David Lester, a psychologist and suicide researcher, "suicide is less common among African Americans in general than in whites . . . [which] may represent an African worldview which accepts suicide only as a very last resort in the face of extreme stress."1 Calculating an approximate suicide rate among enslaved African Americans, Lester notes the difficulty of gathering unambiguous data on slaves' deaths, whether natural or at their own hand.
+"In the United States today," writes Dr. David Lester, a psychologist and suicide researcher, "suicide is less common among African Americans in general than in whites . . . [which] may represent an African worldview which accepts suicide only as a very last resort in the face of extreme stress."2 Calculating an approximate suicide rate among enslaved African Americans, Lester notes the difficulty of gathering unambiguous data on slaves' deaths, whether natural or at their own hand.
 Thus, analysis of the number, motivation, and consequences of slave suicide must include anecdotal evidence, i.e., first-person accounts and second-hand reports to supplement numerical data from census and plantation records.
-The selections below offer a representative sample of this evidence from slave narratives, former slave interviews (as transcribed by the interviewers), and antebellum African American newspapers.
+The selections here offer a representative sample of this evidence from slave narratives, former slave interviews (as transcribed by the interviewers), and antebellum African American newspapers.
 To what extent was suicide a form of resistance? to what extent "a very last resort"?
-(5 pages.)

 Discussion questions

-2. What is the "tantalizing blaze" in the poem?
+1. In Horton's poem "Slavery," what is the "tantalizing blaze"?
 How is it that the "friend became a foe"?

-4. Does Horton appear to contemplate suicide in his poem?
+3. Does Horton appear to contemplate suicide in the poem "Slavery"?

-5. Why did slaves attempt or commit suicide in these accounts?
-From what you can infer, did they view death as a liberator? momentary escape? reward? passage home?
+5. Why did slaves attempt or commit suicide, as recorded in the narrative accounts?
+From what you can infer, did the enslaved view death as a liberator? momentary escape? reward? passage home?

-6. Compare the suicide accounts with the selections in #7: Resistance.
-To what extent are the suicides or attempts a form of resistance? to what extent "a very last resort"?
+6. Compare the suicide accounts with the selections in Theme II: ENSLAVEMENT #7, Resistance.
+To what extent are the suicides or attempted suicides a form of resistance? to what extent "a very last resort"?

 Framing Questions